 It’s certainly not a myth that the digital landscape can be difficult to navigate, especially if it’s not something you do every day.
-However, as professionals in the space, we have come across some common myths we’d like to explore with you.
+However, as professionals in the space, we’ve come across some common myths we’d like to explore with you.
 In this post we’ll cover eight:

 - Once it’s up visitors will come

 - Customers can find it on Google right away

 - Hiring a developer or agency is too expensive